AngusDV/captcha/README.md

 -   **Smart CAPTCHA**: Advanced algorithms to distinguish between human users and bots.
 -   **Easy Integration**: Simple to implement in your Laravel forms.
 -   **Customizable**: Publish your own JavaScript, CSS, and images for masks and backgrounds.
+-   **Confusable Design**: The masked images are crafted to be visually complex, making them difficult for OCR (Optical Character Recognition) systems to detect while remaining user-friendly for human interaction..

 ## Installation